 I agree with you about oil.

-Do you realize don't you understand the import of that statement?
+Don't you understand the import of that statement?

-The woman is a walking talking receptacle for propaganda offered by the left.
+The woman is a walking, talking receptacle for propaganda offered by the left.

 Sometimes it takes shock therapy to get through to people.